pgbackrest/pgbackrest/README.md

 ### v0.16: RequestTTY=yes for SSH Sessions

-* Added `RequestTTY=yes` to ssh sesssions.
+* Added `RequestTTY=yes` to ssh sessions.
 Hoping this will prevent random lockups.

 ### v0.15: RequestTTY=yes for SSH Sessions